Read time 7 minutes

-Fix 3: Run CHKDSK to fix damaged or bad sectors on Hard drives
+Fix 3: Run CHKDSK to fix damaged or bad sectors on hard drives.

 Bad sectors on hard drives are also responsible for the “Unknown Hard Error.”
-Run Command Prompt as an administrator and execute the Check Disk command to scan the drives for damages and corruptions issues.
+Run Command Prompt as an administrator and execute the Check Disk command to scan the drives for damages and corruption issues.